Department of Public Safety

 DPS employs 64 sworn Public Safety Officers and 15 supporting Community Services Officers who are stationed around campus and patrol the surrounding community, and 84 Residential Community Safety Officers stationed in all residence halls on campus.
 Public Safety Officers are on duty 24 hours a day, 7 days a week, and the DPS emergency call center, which is staffed with 11 APCO certified public safety dispatchers, is also available around the clock to address our community’s safety and security needs.
 The dispatchers are required to successfully complete a 12-week training program to further enhance their abilities to handle the specific needs of the university community.

-All of DPS’s Public Safety Officers are required to successfully complete a certified campus peace officer or police academy, which includes more than 24 weeks of physical, academic, and practical training, a three-month Field Training Program, and a 13-week evaluation period.
+All DPS Public Safety Officers are required to successfully complete a certified campus peace officer or police academy, which includes more than 24 weeks of physical, academic, and practical training, a three-month Field Training Program, and a 13-week evaluation period.
 Our Public Safety Officers carry firearms when on duty, and complete firearms proficiency trainings twice every year.

 DPS also encompasses the Fire and Life Safety Services Department, which responds to emergency incidents such as fire alarm activations across campus in partnership with the Syracuse Fire Department.
 FLSS is responsible for maintaining the University’s fire detection and suppression systems and related life safety equipment.
 FLSS manages and conducts inspections of residential, administrative, and academic facilities to comply with federal, state, and local applicable building and fire codes.
 FLSS staff are certified New York State Code Enforcement Officers.